This common misconception can wreck your progress.

-Whether they’re working on anxiety, insecurity, confidence, etc., they picture progress like this:
+Whether you’re working on anxiety, insecurity, confidence, etc., you may imagine progress looks like this:

 Not only is this picture wrong, but it can set back your growth.
-When you believe progress is a climb upward, then a single rough day or week feels like proof that your efforts haven’t helped at all.
+When you believe progress is a climb upward, then a single rough day or week feels like proof that your effort hasn’t helped at all.

 We need a better model of progress…

-Progress reduces the FREQUENCY of symptoms, NOT always their intensity
+Progress reduces the *frequency* of symptoms before it reduces their intensity

-Normally I’d use anxiety or self-loathing as the example, but today I’m actually going to start with emotional chronic pain because the pattern is easier to see.
+Normally I’d use anxiety or self-loathing as the example, but this point is easier to see with emotional chronic pain.

 I had neck pain for years.
 Eventually I noticed that my neck was tense in particular emotional situations.
-Once I successfully defused those situations, I experienced quick relief: “Turning my neck hasn’t been this smooth in years” says one journal entry.
+Once those situations were successfully defused, I experienced quick relief: “Turning my neck hasn’t been this smooth in years” reads that journal entry.

 A few months later, I began to notice moments where my neck was painfully tense “again”.
 I got worried: Is all of my progress fake???
 Is it regressing???
 Is this all for nothing???
 Should I give up????